igor0ser/ionic-flowers/readme.md

 Plugin:
 ----

-I've created plugin that makes alert using name of flower.
-You can see this alert when you've added a new flower.
-App automatically loads this flower from my github - https://github.com/igor0ser/FlowerAlert
+I've created plugin that makes alert.
+Developer can choose one of five themes for alert: light, holo-light, dark, holo-dark or traditional.
+You can see this alert when you've added a new flower (holo-light theme) or when you are deleting flower (holo-dark theme).
+App automatically loads this plugin from my github repository- https://github.com/igor0ser/FlowerAlert